Carshalton: Grove Park

 Grove Park, closest to the village centre, is the best example of a Victorian park in the Borough.
 It is situated in the area approximately bounded by the High Street, North Street and Mill Lane.
 The park land was in mediaeval times part of the manor of Stone Court, then consisting mainly of meadows.
 The manor house was situated at the corner of North Street and Mill Lane.
 The Grove, including the ornamental gardens, was bought by Carshalton Urban District Council in 1924 and the park was opened to the public a few years later.

-The southwest corner of Grove Park lies next to one of Carshalton's ponds (Lower Pond), from where water flows through the park as the River Wrythe, a tributary of the River Wandle.
+The southwest corner of Grove Park lies next to one of Carshalton's ponds (Lower Pond), from whence the River Wandle flows through the park.
 Among its features of interest is the Leoni Bridge, situated where Grove Park meets the Lower Pond.
 It is made of white Portland stone.
 Its name derives from the conjecture that the Venetian architect Giacomo Leoni designed it.
 Leoni had been commissioned to design a new mansion for Carshalton Park during the early 18th century (although the mansion itself was never constructed).
 Grove Park also features Grove House, a large early nineteenth house, a watermill and a cascade.
 The cascade is near the footbridge leading to the Stone Court corner of the park.
 The 1.5-metre fall is now ornamental in design, but its original purpose was to create a head of water in order to provide power for the nearby "Upper Mill".